lw8192/Red-Team-Dev/C/Interview_Prep.md

 Address of Callbacks, executed when a process / thread is started or stopped.
 Code runs before the function even reaches the entry point.
 Commonly used by malware.

 ## Windows Internals
+## User Level
 1:3 memory is allocated to kernel space vs user space.
-TEB - Thread Enviroment Block -
+TEB / PEB - created when the OS executes an exe.
+TEB (Thread Enviromental Block) - contains info related to a thread.
-PEB - Process Enviroment Block - user mode struct, store data on a running process.
-If the process is being debugged, which modules are loaded into memory, command line invoking the process.
+PEB / LDR (Process Enviromental Block) - user mode struct, store data on a running process.
+Process name, PID, if the process is being debugged, which modules are loaded into memory, command line invoking the process.
 Isn't fully documented.
-### HAL - Hardware Abstraction Layer
+PEB_LDR_DATA - struct inside the PEB, contains linked lists InLoadOrderModuleList, InMemoryOrderModuleList, InMemoryOrderModuleList with info on the DLLs loaded into the process.
+Always: ntdll.dll, kernel32.dll, kernelbase.dll.
+PEB - at offset fs[:0x30] in the TEB for x86 processes and GS:[0x60] for x64 processes.
-### Windows Kernel
+### Kernel Level
 Kernel objects: used for things like process scheduling, I/O management.
 Virtual placeholder for a resource, each one is given a handle (index number).
 EPROCESS, KPCR, KINTERRUPT, IRP
+ETHREAD - kernel level view of a thread.
+User level struct - TEB.
 EPROCESS - kernel level view of a process.
 User level struct - PEB.
 KPRCB - Kernel Processor Control Block, embedded in KPCR (per CPU info).
 SSDT (System Service Descriptor Table) - allows the kernel to handle calls to the Native API.
 Common rootkit technique - perform DKOM(Direct Kernel Object Manipulation) to hide.
 Changes are done directly in the kernel.
-Hide a process, drivers, ports, elevate privileges, etc. Able to do this because kernel modules / loadable drivers hav direct access to kernel memory.
+Hide a process, drivers, ports, elevate privileges, etc. Able to do this because kernel modules / loadable drivers have direct access to kernel memory.
+### HAL - Hardware Abstraction Layer

 ## Windows Offensive Tooling
 ### Native API
 Most calls are implemented in ntoskrnl.exe and exposed to user mode by ntdll.dll.
-Some kernel32 functions call ntdll.dll lower level functions.
+Some kernel32 functions are wrappers to ntdll.dll lower level functions.
 Includes system calls, many C runtime library functions, client-server functions, debugging, up calls from kernel mode, loader functions, etc.
+Kernel mode functions: have prefix Zw
+User mode functions: Nt prefix
-### Windows API
+### Windows API (WinAPI / Win32API)
+Easier and more secure to use then the Native API but slower.
 Located in kernel32.dll, KernelBase.dll, advapi32.dll, user32.dll etc
 Provides OS functionality - userland and kernel land.
 APIs with Ex on the end are heavily modified.
 Naming: PrefixVerbTarget[Ex] / VerbTarget[Ex]
-Create* APIs: help a user application create a system object, usually returns a handle.
 Common malware APIs: OpenProcess, VirtualAllocEx, WriteProcessMem, CreateRemoteThread
+### Syscalls
+API hooking: AV products inspect Win32 API calls before they are executed, decide if they are suspicious/malicious, and either block or allow the call to proceed.
+Evade this by using syscalls.
+Every native Windows API call has a number to present it (syscall).
+Differ between versions of Windows (find num using debugger or with public lists).
+Make a syscall: move number to a register.
+In x64, syscall instruction will then enter kernel mode.
+Direct syscalls in assembly: remove any Windows DLL imports, set up call ourselves (not using ntdll).
+Make syscall: set up args on the stack, move into EAX, use syscall CPU instruction (causing syscall to be executed in kernel mode).
 ### Common Techniques
 Process injection / hooking methods: code injection, DLL injection, DLL search order hijacking, IAT/EAT hooking, inline hooking.
 Process migration: